JonasV29/JonasV29/README.md

 ### Hello, i'am Jonas Vitório 🤙

-I'm from Brazil, I'm interested in application front-end, security, database and artificial intelligence.
+I'm from Brazil, I'm interested in application front-end, database and artificial intelligence.

 ## Here are some ideas to get you started:

- - 👨‍💻I’m currently learning in JavaScript,C/C++, Html, and Java
+ - 👨‍💻I’m currently learning in JavaScript,CSS, Html, and Java
- - 💬I have an intermediate english
+ - 💬I have an Advanced english

 ![Jonas's GitHub stats](https://github-readme-stats.vercel.app/api?username=jonasV29&show_icons=true&theme=dracula)